-Micro abrasive sandblasting equipment are used in many industries, including Dental but expanding to many industries with great success.
+Micro abrasive sandblasting equipment is used in many industries, including Dental, and is expanding to many more industries with great success.
 But — as it’s well known — these machines can become a nuisance quickly if not properly maintained.

-Below are a few basic Micro Abrasive Sandblasting tips and advice that will improve the blasting experience.
+Below are a few basic Micro Abrasive Sandblasting tips and advice that will improve your blasting experience.

 1. Clean and dry abrasive